 The Marion B. Brechner First Amendment Project is a non-profit, non-partisan organization dedicated to current and contemporary issues affecting the First Amendment freedoms of speech, press, thought, assembly and petition.

 The Project addresses these issues in multiple ways, including by:

-Some examples of First Amendment issues on which the Project’s director has written, published and/or otherwise opined include:
+Some examples of issues and topics on which the Project’s faculty members have written, published and/or otherwise opined include:

 - FCC regulation of broadcast indecency and profane language

 - Privacy rights of individuals confronted by the news media

 - Shield laws to protect journalists from revealing sources